-In our environment, we basically run winrm quickconfig on all our machines, for those not joined to a domain we also add them to the TrustedHosts list.
-For machines not joined to a domain, there's an added difficulty if you are using the IP address instead of the Host name, it definitely offers a few challenges.
+In our environment, we basically run winrm quickconfig on all our machines.
+For those not joined to a domain, we also add them to the TrustedHosts list.
+For machines not joined to a domain, there is an added difficulty.
+If you are using the IP address instead of the host name, it definitely offers a few challenges.

-A good strategy is to get remoteWMI to work, then we integrate it in RDM.
+A good strategy is to get remoteWMI to work, then integrate it in Remote Desktop Manager.
 We like to use WMIC.

 Access denied error.

-Ensure the user account has the necessary permissions to access a computer remotely Securing a Remote WMI Connection (Windows)
+Make sure that the user account has the necessary permissions to access a computer remotely.
+See Securing a Remote WMI Connection (Windows).

 Error getting products informations.

 Invalid Class WMI or WMI class not found on Windows Server 2003.
 On Windows Server 2003, Win32_Product is not enabled by default.
-You can enable it by following the steps provided in the link below:
+You can enable it by following the steps provided in this Microsoft Forum.

 Testing from a remote computer.